gka/canvid/README.md

     Number of loops.

   * **fps** optional (default: 15)
-    Frames per second
+    Frames per second.

 * **selector** optional
   The selector of the element where the video gets displayed.
+You can also pass a DOM element as a selector.
   `default: '.canvid-wrapper'`

 * **width** optional